This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Agita Sprūde (Sorainen)

-LithuaniaNoThe law transposing CSRD has not yet been amended as a result of the adoption of the ‘Stop-the-Clock’ directive, but the Lithuanian Ministry of Finance informed that it is planned to transpose the ‘Stop-the-Clock’ into national laws in the spring Parliament session.
+LithuaniaNoThe Lithuanian Ministry of Finance is planning to transpose the ‘Stop-the-Clock’ into national laws in the spring Parliament session.

 Vitalija Impolevičienė (Sorainen)